NaveshRoulgit/Wordpress/README.md

       >>ansible -m ping all
       If O/P is "Ping":"Pong" means its connected

-  v)Now, we will define different required roles in a 'Roles' sub-directoryunder a 'Project' directory:
+  v)Now, we will define different required roles in a 'Roles' sub-directory under a 'Project' directory:
       >>mkdir project
       >>cd project
       >>mkdir roles